This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Cerebral Palsy Medical Care and Resources in Charleston

-Legal action is an important step toward getting justice for your child.
+Legal action is an essential step toward getting justice for your child.
 They also need early interventions, treatment, and support.

 West Virginia University Medicine Children’s Hospital